-- 1. What do you think was the effect of moving from numerous bank-issued bills to one federally issued currency after the Civil War? - 2.
-Have you ever had a merchant in a store feel a bill to check if it is real?
+- 1. What do you think was the effect of moving from numerous bank-issued bills to one federally-issued currency around the time of the Civil War? - 2.
+Have you ever noticed a merchant in a store feel a bill to check if it is real?
 What is the smallest denomination you would be concerned about being counterfeit? - 3.
 Why did linking the dollar to gold inspire confidence?
-Why did the dollar's convertibility to gold - help make the US a global power? - 4.
+Why did the dollar's convertibility to gold help make the United States a global power? - 4.
 Is the price of gold increasing in the current market?
 Would you want to own gold today if you were an investor? - 5.
-Can you think of a country outside of the US where people are likely to hoard \$100 US bills?
+Can you think of a country outside the United States where people are likely to hoard \$100 US bills?